2anki/create_deck/README.md

 ## API

-The current implementation is CLI driven. [create_deck](./create_deck.py) is to be executed with two arguments: absolute path to a JSON payload and the workspace directory.
+The current implementation is CLI driven. [create_deck](./create_deck.py) is to be executed with two arguments: absolute path to a JSON payload and template directory.
+Note that the working directory has to be the workspace directory (location of payload).

 Here is an example execution
 ```bash